logo dark

 5. Technology

-After a hiatus, QR codes came back in full swing this year as businesses limited physical contact with customers.
+After a hiatus, QR codes returned in full swing this year as businesses limited physical contact with customers.
 Technology like QR codes, contactless point-of-sale systems, and other hospitality systems are now fixtures in taprooms and tasting rooms, and that’s not going to change.
 In fact, things could get crazier — imagine being served by a robot!
-Plus, business management software for production, inventory, accounting, and more will be just as important to stay organized and ready for growth.
+Plus, business management software for production, inventory, accounting, TTB reporting, and distribution will be just as important to stay organized and ready for growth.

 Wine & Beer